theatre-js/theatre/README.md

-# TheaterJS
+# TheatreJS

-This is the repo for the TheaterJS app.
-It contains the Launcher Backend, Launcher Frontend, and TheaterJS Studio.
+This is the repo for the TheatreJS app.
+It contains the Launcher Backend, Launcher Frontend, and TheatreJS Studio.

 ### Aliases